apptainer/singularity-userdocs/singularity_and_docker.rst

     bootstrap: docker
     namespace: godlovedc

 ..
-TODO below ...
+TODO-ND below ...
 Need to add a CMD to lolcow ...

 The runscript 'inherited' from the ``Dockerfile`` is: